akshithio/course-form/README.md

 ![Preview image of what I built.
 A course form with a module on the right side showing how the screen would look like on the actual website](./akshithio/current-preview.png)

-You can run it by simply cloning, running `pnpm install` followed by `pnpm dev`.
-Built primarily with Next, Typescript & Tailwind.

 <br />

 &nbsp;<img src="./akshithio/light-logo.png#gh-dark-mode-only" alt="Logo of Boilerexams" width ="24px" align = "left" /><img src="./akshithio/dark-logo.png#gh-light-mode-only" alt="Logo of Boilerexams" width ="24px" align = "left" />   1 commit build? - akshithio - dec 2024